Hermann Cohen (Carmelite): Franz Liszt

 In 1837 Liszt and his circle returned to Paris, where the princess had arranged for a famed competition between him and his greatest rival of the period, Sigismond Thalberg.
 She came to know Cohen at that time and became a friend and patron.
 When his increasing debts threatened to drown him, she arranged for a concert, which was to prove unsuccessful, apparently due to his lack of training from the idle lifestyle of gambling and dissolution he had adopted.
 The shock of this failure led Cohen to return to Hamburg, where he sought help from his father.
 Alone and in financial straits himself, the elder Cohen had no interest in helping his son.
 Cohen then turned to a former patron, Grand Duke George of Mecklenburg-Strelitz, who sponsored several concerts for him to raise funds.
 They were successful enough to allow him to return to Paris.
-There he met a popular Italian singer named Mario, which whom he formed a partnership.
+There he met a popular Italian singer named Mario, with whom he formed a partnership.
 The duo traveled to London, where Cohen improved his skills and experienced a number of successes with their concerts.

 Again saddled with debts, by 1839 Cohen began to be estranged from his mentors, both Liszt and the princess, as a result of his lifestyle.
 The Countess d'Agoult used an affair he had with a married woman in her campaign in an attempt to discredit him in Liszt's eyes, who nonetheless kept Cohen as his companion for his concert tours around Europe until the end of 1840.
 His ties to Liszt were not without their own consequences.
 Friedrich Wieck, father of the future Clara Schumann, began to criticize publicly both Liszt and Cohen in the newspapers in Leipzig.
 He was furious at Liszt for supporting Robert Schumann in his own lawsuit against Wieck: "To show cause why his twenty-year-old daughter Clara should not marry Schumann".
 Liszt shrugged off the charges but Cohen did not and took Wieck to court, where he won his case.

 The year 1841 saw a final rupture between Cohen and Liszt, when the teenager was accused of embezzling funds from some concerts Liszt had given in Dresden.
 He was unable to persuade Liszt of his innocence.
 He felt his life had been wrecked, later calling this experience the result of "a plot hatched in hell".
 He spent the next five years traveling around Europe with his mother and his sister Henriette, playing concerts and composing works for the piano.

 Conversion

 Cohen settled in Paris in October 1846, where he shared an apartment with an artist friend.
 The following spring he met and fell in love with a popular circus rider, Celeste Mogadar, with whom he shared a deep love of music.
 The relationship soon ended, however, when he broke it off abruptly, indicating that he felt called to place his life in the hands of God.

-Disgusted with his life, he began to seek spiritual guidance, visiting churches of the city, where he would spend hours in prayer.
+Cohen had the strong feeling that his previous life seem questionable and pointless and began to seek spiritual guidance.